 And that’s deputies who think a gun is their most important piece of equipment.
 Not in my opinion: their two-way radio is.
 It’s a rare deputy that formally trains with that every three months!

-With that all said, here are the two videos expertly intercut so you can see, both from the deputy’s viewpoint and the side view from the house’s (Ring doorbell?) camera, how it unfolded.
+With that all said, here are the two videos intercut so you can see, both from the deputy’s viewpoint and the side view from the house’s (Ring doorbell?) camera, how it unfolded.
 Yes, it is intense, but there is no blood or even injuries to see:

-Part-way in you can hear the sirens of the other officers coming to back her up — a sweet, sweet sound in such a situation!
+Early on you can hear the sirens of the other officers coming to back her up — a sweet, sweet sound in such a situation!

 Was Ruis stupid?
 Blind with rage?
 On drugs?
 Hopefully investigation, including an autopsy, will provide at least some answers.